Muvon/yoda/README.md

 ## Philosophy
 1. You can have several images for single project.
-2. Each image you use must have Dockerfile located in docker/images folder and named by convetion: Dockerfile-{name}.
+2. Each image you use must have Dockerfile located in docker/images folder and named by convention: Dockerfile-{name}.
 3. You can have several containers depends on one image.
 4. Each container has own folder in docker/containers with structure followed by convention in this README.
 5. You can setup and use any BASH variables in file docker/env.sh.
 Its pregenerated for you.